Baqend/guide/src/topics/push/index.md

 DB.Device.register('IOS', deviceToken, device);
 ```

-### Web Push Registration
+### Web Push
-When registering a new device you need to retrieve the Push Subscription JSON from the browser's Push Service, respectively.
+When registering a new device you need to retrieve the Push Subscription JSON from the browser's Push Service.

-As already mentioned above you need to have a registered Service Worker and the VAPID public key from your settings.
+As already mentioned [above](#web-push), you need to have a registered Service Worker and the VAPID public key from your settings.

 Before registering a device, the user needs to grant permission for receiving notifications from the browser.
 The following
 code in your app can be used to ask the user for enabling notifications: